A world-class news platform drives growth

 The platform has enabled Sanoma to increase market share as well as loyalty among readers, grow their subscriber base, integrate acquired competitors, gain synergies between multiple news brands and get rid of multiple costly legacy architectures.
 The news services on the platform reach more than 4 million readers on a weekly basis.

 Sanoma Media Finland is the leading Finnish multi-channel media company.
-Its newspapers, magazines, tv and radio channels, online and mobile media offer information, experiences and entertainment.
-Sanoma’s mission is to offer Finnish media content also to next generations.
+Its newspapers, magazines, TV and radio channels, online and mobile media offer information, experiences and entertainment.
+Sanoma’s mission is to offer Finnish media content for current and future generations.
 Its vision is to be the most successful and the most significant media company in Finland.
-Sanoma reaches 97 % of all Finns on a weekly basis.
+Sanoma reaches 97% of all Finns on a weekly basis.

 Want to know more about this?

 - Paavo PunkariVP, Media, Finance and Retail+358 40 180 firstname.lastname@example.org